 We resumed club activities on 5/2/20, with a focus mostly on drives and outdoor events.
 We want everyone to be safe at all times.
 We use a zero-contact approach for waivers and other things.
-Please use social distancing (6-ft min) at all times.
-If social distancing cannot be maintained, a mask (and any other appropriate PPE) is recommended.
+Please use social distancing (6 ft or more) at all times.
 Persons with health issues are encouraged to consult with their doctor when considering to attend events.

 Frequent hand washing, social-distancing, and use of face masks continues to be very important.
 Experts also say people are significantly less likely to get Covid-19 while outside.
 This is one of a few reasons that we are focusing on outdoor events.
-I’m not comfortable holding a typical indoor Business meeting or lunch event.
+I’m not comfortable holding a typical indoor Business meeting or indoor lunch event.
 Instead information and updates are sent via email.
-No ‘indoor events’ are planned for CAMS at this time.
 We monitor guidelines and recommendations from the CDC, Gov.Ivey, and local government.
 Statistics for the state and counties are monitored in considering club events.

-Governor Ivey announced the statewide mask mandate on 7/15/20 that went into effect at 5 pm on July 16 and remains in effect at least thru 8/31/20.
+Governor Ivey announced the statewide mask mandate on 7/15/20 that went into effect on July 16.
+On 8/27/20, Gov Ivey extended the mask mandate to continue till at least Oct 2nd.
 The order states a face covering must be worn in public when in close contact with other people.
 Specifically, must wear a mask/face covering when: (1) within 6 feet of a person from another household, (2) an indoor space open to the public, (3) a vehicle operated by a transportation service such as Uber, (4) or an outdoor public space where 10 or more people are gathered - this applies to CAMS events.

 CAMS is a Birmingham, Alabama based Miata club.
 It was organized in March of 1991 and has grown steadily since.
 The membership of CAMS represents a wide variety of personalities, professions, and ages with one common interest: theMiata